pBlasiak/tagsCreationViaCtags/README.md

 5. run createTags
 6. run createMainTagInProjectRoot

-If you want to delet the .tags file run ./delTags
+If you want to delete the .tags files run ./delTags